MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 ## Use Teams desktop (PC or Mac) to share a screen

-1. To share a screen of your desktop or a running application, select **Share**.
+1. To share your desktop screen or an applicanon screen, select **Share**.

    ![Screenshot of the share tray button.](media/calling-screen-sharing-4.JPG "Screenshot of the Share tray button")